RX-105XIG/oil_and_gas_production_analysis/README.md

 # Key Findings

 # 1. Production is highly concentrated among a small number of leases:
-The top 10% of leases by oil production account for a disproportionate share of total oil production across the county.
+The top 10% of leases by oil production account for 76.71% of total oil production across the county.
 ```sql
 WITH ranked AS (
     SELECT lease_name, oil_bbl,